AntaresSimulatorTeam/antares-doc/docs/reference/storages.md

 #### Variable

 <span class="param-badge badge-enum">enum</span>
-The different variable on which you can apply the additional constraint:
+The differents types of variable on which you can apply the additional constraint:

 - Level variation $S(h) - S(h-1) - I(h)$.
 - Charge $P_\text{stored}(h)$.